lottie/lottie-spec/CONTRIBUTING.md

 * Relevant tests and test .json files
 * Compliant implementations:
     * A library or tool of their choosing
-    * Machine readable Lottie-schema as hosted in this repository
+    * Machine-readable Lottie-schema as hosted in this repository

 A proposal becomes a draft when the set of problems or drawbacks have been fully considered and accepted or resolved, and the solution is deemed desirable.
 A draft's goal is to complete final spec edits that are ready to be merged and